 Through the Expanding Access to Financial Services initiative, Mastercard Foundation is fostering effective and inclusive financial markets that will not only enable more poor people to access financial services and improve their lives — it will also help to drive business expansion and increase youth employment, the overarching focus of the Foundation’s work in the years ahead.

 These programs aim to increase access to financial services by:

 The Foundation has engaged ITAD as Learning Partner for its projects related to scaling access to financial services.
 ITAD, in partnership with the SEEP Network, synthesizes and aggregates what is being learned across the Foundation’s portfolio and within the sector.
 It then engages with a variety of key audiences to disseminate the learning and facilitate knowledge sharing.
 Among the projects being monitored, work is concentrated in several areas:

-With WSBI (World Savings and Retail Banking Institute), the Foundation is implementing the Making Small Scale Savings Work project.
+With WSBI (World Savings and Retail Banking Institute), the Foundation is implementing the Scale2Save project.
 It aims to establish the viability of low-balance savings accounts for financial institutions in six countries in Africa.
 The focus is on introducing and/or reinforcing client-centric practices at those institutions and removing barriers that prevent poor people from opening and using savings accounts.

 The Savings at the Frontier project aims to expand the range of savings products and services available to poor people in Ghana, Tanzania, and Zambia with the goal of improving access to 250,000 rural and semi-urban households.
 It tests and implements business models that are sustainable for financial institutions and that deliver financial products and services to savings groups, as well as to users of other informal savings mechanisms.